The Steam House

 The Steam House (La maison à vapeur) is an 1880 Jules Verne novel recounting the travels of a group of British colonists in the Raj in a wheeled house pulled by a steam-powered mechanical elephant.
 Verne uses the mechanical house as a plot device to have the reader travel in nineteenth-century India.
 The descriptions are interspersed with historical information and social commentary.

 The book takes place in the aftermath of the Indian Rebellion of 1857 against British rule, with the passions and traumas aroused still very much alive among Indians and British alike.
-An alternate title by which the book was known - "The End of Nana Sahib" - refers to the appearance in the book of the historical figure—rebel leader Nana Sahib—who disappeared after the crushing of the rebellion, his ultimate fate unknown.
+An alternate title by which the book was known—"The End of Nana Sahib"—refers to the appearance in the book of the historical figure—rebel leader Nana Sahib—who disappeared after the crushing of the rebellion, his ultimate fate unknown.
 Verne offers a fictional explanation to his disappearance.

 Plot

-Part 1
+Part I – The Demon of Cawnpore

-In the summer of 1866, in Aurangabad, the British colonial government announces a bounty on the head of Nana Sahib, who is supposed to be hiding in that presidency.
-Nana Sahib, disguised as a sage, stalks and kills the man who claims to know face of Nana Sahib.
-Nana Sahib escapes from Aurangabad the same night and, taking his brother Bala Rao and followers, hidden in Ajanta and Ellora caves respectively, retreats to the Vindhiyanchal mountains to hide from colonial forces.
+In the summer of 1866, in Aurangabad, the British colonial government announces a bounty on the head of Nana Sahib, who is supposed to be hiding nearby.
+Disguised as a sage, he kills the man who claims to know his face.
+Nana Sahib escapes from Aurangabad the same night and, accompanied by his brother Bala Rao and his followers, hides in the Ajanta and Ellora caves respectively, and later retreats to the Vindhiyanchal mountains to hide from the colonial forces.

 Nana Sahib, along with his brother and followers, hides in various small fortresses called Pals, and mostly inside Pal of Tandil.
 His brother Bala Rao, who is extremely similar to Nana sahib in physical appearance, inquires about the inhabitants of the fortress and learns from locals that none except local outlaws, insurgents and a mad woman knows about the place.
 The mad woman is known as Rowing Flame as she carries a burning torch and roams the wilderness in the valley of Narmada.
 The locals respect the mysterious lady and feed and cloth her.
 From this hiding place, Nana Sahib launches an underground movement and secretly visit local chieftains for persuading them for an uprising.

 Meanwhile, in Calcutta, a group of Europeans is planning for a voyage through India.
 The group consist of Banks, a railroad engineer; Maucler, the French adventurer and narrator for most of the story; Captain Hood, a hunter craving his half century of tigers, retired Colonel Sir Edward Munro, whose motive behind joining this expedition is to find and kill Nana Sahib to avenge his wife, who supposedly died in the Cawnpore massacre.
-Servants accompanying them include Sergaent McNeil, Munro's faithful servant; Fox, the faithful servant of Captain Hood and fellow hunter, who has killed 37 tigers; Monsieur Parazard; a Negro cook of French origins; Storr, a British Engine driver; Kilouth, an Adivasi coal shoveler and Gotimi, the faithful Gurkha servant of Colonel Munro.
+Servants accompanying them include Sergeant McNeil, Munro's faithful servant; Fox, the faithful servant of Captain Hood and fellow hunter, who has killed 37 tigers; Monsieur Parazard; a Negro cook of French origins; Storr, a British Engine driver; Kilouth, an Adivasi coal shoveler and Gotimi, the faithful Gurkha servant of Colonel Munro.